Gateway NMRA - St. Louis Model Trains and Model Railroads - Link to Home Page Gateway NMRA - Gateway to Model Railroading Fun

 Footnote

-Phil's Railbus model won Honorable Mention in the “Scratch Built Locomotive Other” category at the NMRA 75th National Convention in July 2010.
-His scratch building article on the BC&G Railbus A will appeared in the December 2009 issue of Railroad Model Craftsman.
+Phil’s Railbus model won 2nd Place in the “Scratchbuilt Locomotive Other” category at the NMRA National Convention in July 2011 and 1st Place “Diesel” category at the NMRA MCoR Regional Convention in June 2011.
+His scratch building article on the BC&G Railbus A appeared in the December 2009 issue of Railroad Model Craftsman.